 A while back, I dove back into the world of retail, after a hiatus of a few years.
-I took a job, working and creating sawdust, at the Home Depot store in Port Coquitlam.
+I took a job, working hard, having fun, and creating sawdust, at the Home Depot store in Port Coquitlam.

 It feels good to be ‘back in the aisles”, helping folks with their projects, and giving them a hand with finding the items they want, and need.